How We Became Involved in Showing Dogs

 In an attempt to do better with Buddy in the show ring I found a handling class in Pasadena taught by Julie Kay who had shown basset hounds professionally.
 She knew the breed well.
 Buddy loved going to class.
 Pam and I had the habit of getting to the class early because we had to allow time for traffic.
 I still vividly recall Buddy's response when another basset hound would show up.
 He'd see them across the parking lot and start getting excited.
 The classes were excellent and Buddy did well in class.
 Thanks to the patience of Julie I improved greatly as well.

 Buddy was still giving me problems in the ring at shows.
 One day Sue volunteered to take him into the ring to see what he was doing.
 She thought that she could give me pointers if she showed him.
+We decided that at the next show to be held at the Del Mar Fair Grounds that Sue would show Buddy.
 I was excited at the opportunity to watch Sue show Buddy.
 It was fun to watch Sue try to show him.
 As Sue exited the ring she looked at me and exclaimed, "He's a little shit."
 Sue couldn't believe how difficult Buddy was to show.

 A few months later Andy Shoemaker, who was becoming frustrated that Buddy wasn't winning, asked to show him at the Riverside Kennel Club Show in Lake Parris, California.
 For those who don't know Andy, he had a lot of showing experience and at one time showed some top winning bassets.
 Andy is also known for not holding back when expressing himself.
 I told Andy that I'd love to get his opinion of what I needed to do to show him better.
 As soon as Andy and Buddy entered the ring I could see the expression on Andy's face.
 He was getting more frustrated as time went on.
 Needless to say Buddy didn't show well for Andy either.
 Andy came out of the ring and exploded.
 He talked so fast that I couldn't get every word but I did catch the fact that Andy didn't know why we were showing Buddy and that he'd never finish.
 That's not the encouragement and help I was hoping for.